Doomakia-Dev/DeadDogma/Races/Silhou.md

 You can use your claws to make an unarmed strike against a target, dealing 1d6 slashing damage.

+## Feline reflexes (reaction)
+[Silhou]

+Using your slim build and lightweight, your movement makes you a harder target, giving you a +2 circumstance bonus to AC

 ## Vantablack shadow
 [Silhou]